pboivin/filament-peek/docs/page-previews.md

 This technique can also be used to implement page previews with a decoupled front-end (e.g. Next.js):

 - From `getPreviewModalUrl()`, generate the preview token and return a front-end preview URL.
 This would usually render a full page component.
-- From the front-end page component, fetch the preview data from the back-end preview URL, as shown in the previous example.
+- From the front-end page component, fetch the preview data from the back-end preview URL, as shown above.

 ## Embedding a Preview Link into the Form